Natalie Roush Flaunts Bare Buns In Massively Ripped Jeans & Sticks Out Her Tongue

 Natalie Roush delighted her 1 million Instagram followers in her most recent update on Monday afternoon with a pair of snaps in which she displayed her peachy booty and a flirtatious attitude.
 She looked incredible in a revealing pair of pants that left fans wanting more, and appeared to be enjoying a comfortable afternoon.
 In less than a day after the post was uploaded, upwards of 50,000 fans hit the “like” button — including fellow social media model Tina Louise.

-Natalie inquired in the caption how her admirers felt about the outcome of yesterday’s Super Bowl Sunday, but not give any indication about for what team she had been cheering.
+Natalie inquired in the caption how her admirers felt about the outcome of yesterday’s Super Bowl Sunday, but not give any indication about the team she had been cheering for.

-She reclined sideways on a cream-colored armchair with ornate gold detailing along the top with her curvaceous backside faced toward the camera.
+She reclined sideways on a cream-colored armchair with ornate gold detailing along the top with her curvaceous backside facing the camera.
 She rested her left arm against the back of the chair and let her hand fall against her head.
 Her other arm was relaxed against her body and she draped her forearm against one of several embroidered throw pillows.
-The bend in her elbow cradled one her breasts, a small glimpse of which was visible, swelling beneath her white, cap-sleeved t-shirt.
+The bend in her elbow cradled one her breasts, a small glimpse of which was visible and swelling beneath her white, cap-sleeved T-shirt.

 Natalie’s knees were bent, and she pulled her right leg up against the opposite arm of the furniture in which she was curled.
-Her foot was pointed and most of a fuzzy brown-and-white sock intended to resemble an animal was visible at the bottom of the photo frame.
+Her foot was pointed, and most of a fuzzy brown-and-white sock intended to resemble an animal was seen at the bottom of the photo frame.

 Natalie’s light-washed denim pants were cuffed at the bottom and appeared to have a tight fit around her hips and impressive booty, with a slightly roomier cut around the thighs.
 An entire section a few inches below the right back pocket had been ripped open from the outer seam all the way to the inside of the crotch, leaving a sizable gap through which her smooth, bare skin was visible.

-Natalie wore her straight, brunette hair casually styled and tossed over to one side, framing her striking features.
+Natalie wore her straight brunette hair casually styled and tossed over to one side, framing her striking features.
 In the first image, she gazed off-camera with a slight part in her lips while maintaining a serious and seductive countenance.
 Her impressive assets were impossible to ignore.

 In the second snap, she put both feet together and thrust them in front of the lens, showing off her spotted creature socks, which were adorned with eyes and tiny, pink-lined ears.
-She turned her focus toward the camera, while winking one eye and sticking her tongue out with a grin on her lips.
+She turned her focus toward the camera while winking one eye and sticking her tongue out with a grin on her lips.